+☐ Other: (Please specify)

+Content Relates to: (Select all that apply)

+□ Other: (Please specify)

+Please briefly reflect on the content of the session and how it relates to your practice

-Briefly describe your professional development activities (including Faculty Learning Days and Convocations) within the categories below, as appropriate.
+Part 2: Briefly describe your other professional development activities (including Faculty Learning Days and Convocations but separate from the VPD sessions above) within the

+following categories, as appropriate.
 Include relevant details about the activity (name and date(s) of activity, number of hours completed), and a brief (1-2 sentences) description.

-Note that you're not being asked to respond to all the categories, only to categorize your responses.
+Note that you are not being asked to respond to all the categories, only to categorize your responses.

 Professional Development Categories

-Diversity Training:
+Advising:

+Andragogy/Pedagogy

 Coursework:

-Technical Training:

-Discipline Based Conferences:

-Pedagogy:
+Discipline/Field:

+Mentoring:

 Service Learning:

-Mentoring:

-Advising:

-Other (specify):
+Technical Training: Other (specify):